narayansharma-21/BankLoanDataProject/README.md

 ## Overview
 This project aims to predict whether a loan will be repaid successfully (loan_status = 1) or if the applicant will default (loan_status = 0) using a feed-forward neural network (MLP).
 The dataset consists of various applicant and loan-related features.
 Additionally, an R-based Bayesian statistics model is included to predict loan amounts.

+## Website
+Using Streamlit, we created a [website](https://narayansharma-21-bank-pythonweb-appinteractive-dashboard-xcwmxu.streamlit.app/) to show the functionality of the different MLPs and the relationship between each feature within the context of each experiment.
+Feel free to try a variety of combinations!

 ## Setup Instructions

 ### Python Environment